salfel/sessionizer/README.md

     - `name`: The name of the window.
     - `path`: The path to the directory to start the window in.
     - `cmd`: A list of commands to run in the window.
+    - `active`: The name of the window to activate after starting the session.
+If not specified, the first window will be activated.

 ## Local Configuration